 So far so good, and if you need just an .obj file for 3D printing then the next step is Blender or Meshmixer for the clean-up.
 And if you want to upload a beautifully textured model to Sketchfab, please mind that there is a limit for the file size.
 Sketchfab accepts files of max.
 50 MB.

 To help with the cleaning and the file size reduction process, I found a detailed Meshroom tutorial on the Sketchfab, which was very useful.
 By following the “Decimate Mesh” and “Adjusting Parameters” instructions step by step, I managed (using nodes) to reduce the file size of my Loaf of Bread from 120 MB to 18 MB.
+Click and rotate the model in Sketchfab view.

 Clean up .obj File and Get it Ready for 3D Printing or High-Quality 3D View